goderisd/cmse380_project1_DG/README.md

   Visualization is where the EDA largley has occured, I built many plots in there to visualize some of the trends that I could start to explore when we begin learning models

+  I attached the .py script to run a local streamlit app that can execute teh full 2022 flight data.

-  Finally, for the streamlit app there is a pyhton script in "pythonProject" which i wrote using pycharm.
-If you want ot run it with a different IDE you may have to alter the path to the csvs in the beginning of the program becuase I have it set up to look up 1 directoy level.
+  Finally, for the hosted streamlit app there is a pyhton script in the other github repo attached in d2l which i wrote using pycharm.
+I ahd to down sample the final data files by 1% to get streanlit to accept the hosting, so the visuals for the hosted app dont look so clean.
+However, if ran on local machine it looks very good